Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 !!! note "Limiting Managed Identity Scope in Azure Service Bus"

     Take note of the AZ CLI commands in 5.2 and 5.3.
-We are setting the scope of access for the system-managed identity very narrowly to just the topic(s) that the container app should be able to access, not the entire Azure Service Bus namespace.
+We are setting the scope of access for the system-assigned managed identity very narrowly to just the topic(s) that the container app should be able to access, not the entire Azure Service Bus namespace.

 #### 5.4 Restart Container Apps